 45. Frank Ocean – Self Control

 Epitomised the non-linear structure and challenging conventions of Blonde.
-As with the rest of the project, Self Control took an unfamiliar path of R&B that only Ocean could orchestrate.
+As with the rest of the project, Self Control took an unfamiliar path down R&B only Ocean could orchestrate.

 44. Caribou – Can’t Do Without You

 Hitting the forever-blurred sweet spot between indie and electronic music, Can’t Do Without You introduced Caribou to an all-new breed of fans from both.

 Impossible to pin down to a genre, with chirrupy choral hooks packaged next to deep and dark basslines and abstract narratives.

 Named Crack’s icon of the decade, Twigs has had ten years of near-perfection.
 Two Weeks remains her only charting single to date.

 41. Kanye West, Big Sean, Pusha T & 2 Chainz – Mercy

 From 2 Chainz’s show-stealing finale to Cudi’s crazed dancing in the video, Mercy was a message from G.O.O.D.
 Music.
 They had arrived.

 Disco/french house fusion from DJ Koze, complete with Gladys Knight sample shining through the glossy instrumental.